 We have an international reputation as a leading centre of research in science and technology studies.
-We also have a thriving and cosmopolitan community of graduate students studying on our MSc by Research, PhD, Taught Masters and Distance Learning programmes.
+We also have a thriving and cosmopolitan community of graduate students studying on our MSc by Research, PhD, Taught Masters and Online Learning programmes.

 Our current research strengths include:

 • the politics of controversies and public engagement with science

 • the sociology of financial markets and emissions trading schemes

 • innovation in biotechnology and the life sciences

 • the development and use of information and communication

 We currently offer two taught MSc programmes within Science, Technology & Innovation Studies:

 Science, technology and innovation are central to contemporary society, solving and creating challenges in equal measure.
 This interdisciplinary programme examines the social, political and cultural dimensions of science, technology and innovation.

 This programme responds to the rapid growth in the global bioeconomy by providing the core knowledge and skills needed to compete in a rapidly evolving, highly skilled workforce.